CS2613-WI24-FR01B/exploration-activity-2-LucasSavoie/moreAbout.md

 }
 ```
 This format may seem familiar, as it is a JSON.
 There's lots of information, from team to weight, to even headshots of the players.
+This goes for most API requests, gives a JSON file, where you can parse and retrieve specific information.